- This event has passed.

-Ecological niche modelling using R (ENMR04) FREE ACCOMMODATION AVAILABLE
+ONLINE COURSE – Ecological niche modelling using R (ENMR04) This course will be delivered live

 The course will cover the base theory of ecological niche modelling and its main methodologies.
 By the end of this 5-day practical course, attendees will have the capacity to perform ecological niche models and understand their results, as well as to choose and apply the correct methodology depending on the aim of their type of study and data.